Philippine National Police: Divisional organization

-Regional Police Offices manage and administer Police Stations within the various regions of the Philippines, each of which include several provinces and independent cities.
+Police Regional Offices (PROs) manage and administer district offices, provincial and city police offices, mobile force battalions, national support units, police stations, and precincts within the various regions of the Philippines.
 Each unit exercises independent control over all police units within their areas of operation and attached units of the PNP National Headquarters are ordered to assist these Regional Offices.
-The National Capital Region Police Office is one such regional office.
+PROs are under the supervision of the Area Police Commands except the National Capital Region Police Office.